nsrau/azure-docs.it-it/articles/load-balancer/load-balancer-distribution-mode.md

       </InputEndpoint>
     </LoadBalancedEndpointList>

-Come descritto in precedenza, impostare l'elemento `LoadBalancerDistribution` su sourceIP per l'affinità a 2 tuple, sourceIPProtocol per l'affinità a 3 tuple o none per nessuna affinità (affinità a 5 tuple).
+As previously described, set the `LoadBalancerDistribution` element to sourceIP for two-tuple affinity, sourceIPProtocol for three-tuple affinity, or none for no affinity (five-tuple affinity).

-#### <a name="response"></a>Risposta
+#### <a name="response"></a>Response

     HTTP/1.1 202 Accepted
     Cache-Control: no-cache